Pursue your passion for serving others as a pharmacist.

 Fourth Professional Year (P4)

-The fourth professional year, our Advanced Practice Experience consists of seven specific course rotations totaling 35 semester credit hours, plus a one credit senior practicum project.
-Effective 2016-2017, the P4 curriculum will consist of eight APPE rotations (ambulatory care, community clinical, institutional, in-patient acute care, transitions of care, advanced pharmacy, and two selective rotations).
+The fourth professional year, our Advanced Practice Experience consists of eight specific course rotations totaling 40 semester credit hours.
+The P4 curriculum consists of eight APPE rotations (ambulatory care, community, institutional, in-patient acute care, and four elective rotations).

 The rotations are scheduled in five-week units.
 These advanced experiential education courses allow the student to learn and demonstrate the knowledge, skills, attitudes, and abilities required to be a practicing pharmacist.